Aaron-Pool/WebpackTutorial/PITCHME.md

 }
 ```

-Here, like the other index file, we export a function that, when provided with a module, registers local angular components on to the provided module.
-It also imports the function exported by `pubPublicationResultsFilter` and gives it the same module.
-Now anyone who imports `pubPubliationResultsView` and calls its registration function on their module can use all the filters, services, and components wthin.
+Like the other index file, we export a function that, when provided with an angular module, registers local angular components on to the provided module.
+It also imports the function exported by `pubPublicationResultsFilter` and provides it with the same module it was provided with.
+Now anyone who imports `pubPubliationResultsView` and calls its registration function with their angular module can use all the filters, services, and components within.
+They can also choose to _only_ import the `pubPublicationResultsFilters` folder instead, if they like.

 ### Miscellaneous Changes For Cleaner Code
 The next step I typically take is completely optional, but I've found has cleaned up our files _substantially_.
 I'll give you a few specific examples of changes I make, and then I'll provide the over all diff of the file before and after cleanup changes.